Biden agenda, lithium mine, tribes, greens collide in Nevada

 Du has refused twice over the past year to grant temporary injunctions sought by tribal leaders who say the mine site is on sacred land where their ancestors were massacred by the U.S. Cavalry in 1865.

+Roger Flynn, a lawyer for the Western Mining Action Project representing several environmental groups, said the agency wants the project to move forward even though it botched the environmental reviews it was determined to complete before ex-President Donald Trump left office.

+“Meanwhile, there will be this immediate, permanent massive environmental damage,” Flynn said.

-But Thursday’s hearing marked the first on the actual merits of the case.
+Thursday’s hearing marked the first on the actual merits of the lawsuit filed in February 2021.
 It will set the legal landscape going forward after the 9th U.S. Circuit Court of Appeals upheld a ruling in Arizona that voided federal approval of a copper mine.

 That potentially precedent-setting decision raises questions about the reach of the Mining Law of 1872 and could have a bearing on disposal of waste rock at the lithium mine in the high desert about 200 miles (321 kilometers) northeast of Reno.

-“We need a smart energy future that transitions our economy from fossil fuels to renewables without sacrificing rare species in the process,” said Greta Anderson, deputy director of the Western Watersheds Project, which also petitioned in September for protection of a tiny, nearby snail under the Endangered Species Act.

-The Bureau of Land Management fast-tracked the project’s approval during the final days of the Trump administration.
-The Biden administration continues to embrace the mine as part of the president’s clean energy agenda intended to combat climate change.

-In addition to the cultural and environmental concerns about the potential impacts, the new 9th Circuit ruling halting the Arizona mine in July was a focus of Thursday’s hearing on the lawsuit filed in February 2021.
-She told lawyers on both sides she was interested in “the extent to which (that case) controls the outcome of this case.”
+In addition to the cultural and environmental concerns about the potential effects, the new 9th Circuit ruling halting the Arizona mine in July was a focus of Thursday’s hearing.
+Du told lawyers on both sides she was interested in “the extent to which (that case) controls the outcome of this case.”

 The San Francisco-based appellate court upheld the Arizona ruling that the Forest Service lacked authority to approve Rosemont Copper’s plans to dispose of waste rock on land adjacent to the mine it wanted to dig on a national forest southeast of Tucson.